 We are delighted to have the endorsement and support of our Patrons, who are passionate about Gecko and united in the goal of bringing the company’s ground-breaking work to new audiences.

 Honoured as a CBE for her services to dance and charity, Arlene Phillips has become a household name, known for creating the provocative and revolutionary dance group Hot Gossip in the 70s and working with stars from film, TV and theatre.
 Her work includes choreographing hit West End and Broadway musicals, Hollywood films, and iconic music videos, through to her television work as a judge on Strictly Come Dancing and presenter.

 Dominic West is a Sheffield-born actor, director and musician.
 He is perhaps best known for his role in hit TV series The Wire and The Affair but has worked extensively across screen and stage in both UK and US.
-Dominic is starring in the upcoming BBC adaptation of Les Misérables by Andrew Davies, and in October 2018 was awarded the Canneseries Excellence Award at the international TV showcase Mipcom for his outstanding contribution in TV series.
+Dominic starred in the BBC adaptation of Les Misérables by Andrew Davies, and in October 2018 was awarded the Canneseries Excellence Award at the international TV showcase Mipcom for his outstanding contribution in a TV series.

 “A Gecko show is always a thrillingly inventive concert of lyrical movement, breathtaking imagery and a wry humanity.